therevoman/docker-postfix/README.md

 helm upgrade --install --set persistence.enabled=false --set config.general.ALLOW_EMPTY_SENDER_DOMAINS=1 mail bokysan/mail
 ```

+You can also find this image at [ArtifactHub](https://artifacthub.io/packages/helm/docker-postfix/mail).

 You can now send emails by using `localhost:1587` (on Docker) as your SMTP server address.
 Note that if you haven't configured your domain
 to allow sending from this IP/server/nameblock, **your emails will most likely be regarded as spam.**